zubinchopra/portaldocs/portal-sdk/generated/portalfx-browse.md

 </AssetType>
 ```

-The Browse blade will launch the Marketplace item, if specified; otherwise, it will launch the Marketplace category blade for the specific menu item id (e.g. `gallery/virtualMachines/recommended` for Virtual machines > Recommended).
+The Browse blade launches the Marketplace item, if specified; otherwise, it launches the Marketplace category blade for the specific menu item id.
+For example, `gallery/virtualMachines/recommended` is the id for the menu item that can be reached by `Virtual machines > Recommended`.
 To determine the right Marketplace category, contact the <a href="mailto:1store?subject=Marketplace menu item id">Marketplace team</a>.
-If neither is specified, the Add command won't be available.
+If neither the Marketplace item nor the Marketplace category blade is specified, the Add command will not be available.

-<a name="columns"></a>
 <a name="building-browse-experiences-no-code-browse-customizing-columns"></a>
 #### Customizing columns

 By default, no-code Browse only shows the resource name, group, location, and subscription.
 To customize the columns, add a view-model to the `AssetType` and indicate that you have custom Browse config:

 ```xml